Data visualization methods such as graphs and charts can be a great tool to help make data more accessible and tell the stories hidden in numbers.

 or y

-argument, the rest is optional.
 We also accept any kwargs

-arguments accepted by Seaborn's barplot
+arguments accepted by Matplolib's bar

 function, when you supply only an X